rafayelmirijanyan1997/Decision-tree-for-Iris-dataset/README.md

 # A Notebook to use Decision Tree Classifiers

 This notebook shows how to train a decision tree to classify unseen instances.
-This notebook uses the [Iris dataset](https://archive.ics.uci.edu/dataset/53/iris), which is often used in calssification examples.
+This notebook uses the [Iris dataset](https://archive.ics.uci.edu/dataset/53/iris).
 The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in his 1936 paper.

 ## Understanding the code